Latent State Inference in a Spatiotemporal Generative Model

-We modified active tuning (AT) \cite{active_tuning_patent_2019,butz2018reprise,Butz:2019a} to be applicable to two-dimensional data and used it to infer a local static context (potentially different at each grid position) in form of latent variables as model input that modify the observed dynamics.
-Essentially, AT can be seen as a different paradigm for handling RNNs: instead of the usual input $\rightarrow$ compute $\rightarrow$ output scheme, the RNN is decoupled from the direct input signal and instead is driven in closed-loop (it feeds itself with its own predictions).
-The RNN's dynamics are influenced by the input indirectly by means of temporal gradient information induced by the prediction error, that is, the discrepancy between the model output $\mathbf{\hat{y}}$ and a corresponding target signal $\mathbf{y}$.
+Essentially, active tuning (AT) \cite{Butz:2019,Butz:2019a,otte2020active} can be seen as a different paradigm for handling RNNs: instead of the usual ${\text{input} \rightarrow \text{compute} \rightarrow \text{output}}$ scheme, a subset of the RNN's neurons is decoupled from the direct input signal.
+The activation of this subset of neurons is computed from the RNN's prediction-based gradients, both during training and testing.
+Gradient information is obtained from backpropagating the discrepancy between the RNN's predicted output $\mathbf{\hat{y}}$ and the desired output $\mathbf{y}$.
+Thus, the neuron dynamics of the subset is solely influenced by the target indirectly, by means of temporal gradient information induced by the prediction error.

+In this work, as mentioned before, DISTANA receives dynamic and lateral input, while the static input $\mathbf{s}$ is withheld and must be inferred via AT to reasonably model the unfolding dynamics.
+Technically, $\mathbf{s}$ is fed to the model initially as a zero vector and optimized iteratively through the AT method.
+AT is applied to reduce local prediction errors, while the PK weights are updated as usual to reduce global prediction errors and model universal dynamics.

-The active tuning algorithm can be applied in combination with any desired gradient optimization strategy, e.g. Adam \cite{kingma2014adam}.
+The active tuning algorithm, please refer to \cite{otte2020active} for more information, can be applied in combination with any desired gradient optimization strategy, e.g. Adam \cite{kingma2014adam}.